raunakjalan718/ev-charging-tracker/README.md

 - **Interactive Map**: Integration of a map to visualize charging station locations. 🗺️

 ## 🎥 Project Demo
-- **Check out the project demo on YouTube: https://youtu.be/4yTjRXGUSos
+- **Check out the project demo on YouTube**: https://youtu.be/4yTjRXGUSos

 ## 🛠️ Technologies Used